zonemaster/zonemaster/docs/public/specifications/test-zones/DNSSEC-TP/dnssec05.md

-# Specification of test Scenarios for DNSSEC05
+# Specification of Test Scenarios for DNSSEC05

 ## Table of contents